yachty66/api-hub/apis/ai-photo-restoration-api/documentation.md

 2. **Make your first API call**: Use the [code example below](#code-example) to test the endpoint.
 Simply provide an image URL and an enhancement prompt, or use the example URL from the RapidAPI page to see the API in action.

 > **Note**: On your first request, the API server may need to cold start, which can take up to 3 minutes.
 All subsequent requests will be significantly faster.
 This is normal behavior and only affects the very first request after a period of inactivity.
+If you need the server to be permanently available without cold starts, please reach out to support@apilexica.com.

 ## Authentication